nikbearbrown/math-statistics/chapters/06-the-normal-distribution.md

 **Preview of next chapter:** Chapter 7 covers the CLT.
 You'll simulate or bootstrap sampling distributions of the mean from your data and verify (or refute) the CLT's promise.

 ---

 ## 🕰️ AI Wayback Machine

-**Carl Friedrich Gauss** was mathematician whose 1809 work on least squares put the normal distribution at the center of statistical practice.
+**Carl Friedrich Gauss** was a mathematician whose 1809 work on least squares put the normal distribution at the center of statistical practice.

 **Run this:**